tarnjit458/HomeFinder/ProjectJournal.md

 2) I will work on research API for register user and set up database.
 I will try to create a sample for using database.

 3) No task are blocked on my end.

-10/12

-1) I worked on register user and logout function and set up database.

-2) I will work on revise register user and logout function and backend setup.

-3) No tasks are blocked for me right now.